Location | Field of Mars Reserve, Pittwater Road, East Ryde Wallumedegal Country |

 Students examine the features of one or two chosen invertebrates using a range of magnifying equipment, paying particular attention to detail including numbers of legs, sections of the body, colour, shape, structure, texture and patterns found on the invertebrate.

 After careful observation and study of an invertebrate, students will create an artwork on canvas.
-This will involve the use of a variety of media including rollers, pencil, brushes and paint.
-Upon completion the canvases will be displayed for a short exhibition in the afternoon allowing students to appreciate and evaluate their work.
+This will involve the use of a variety of media including rollers, pencil, cardboard and paint.
+Upon completion the canvases will be displayed for a brief exhibition allowing students to appreciate and evaluate their work.

 Creative Arts K-6 Syllabus (2006)